techidaily/site-win11-tips/source/_posts/how-to-master-windows-blue-screen-troubleshooting.md

 ## Can the Microsoft Error Lookup Tool Display Information About All Error Codes?

  Microsoft updates the tool to the latest version in 2019\.
 Since then, it hasn’t received an update.
-So, as newer builds or a[new version of Windows](https://www.makeuseof.com/windows-12-improve-upon-windows-11/) comes out, the tool may fail to produce results for a specific error code.
+So, as newer builds or a [new version of Windows](https://www.makeuseof.com/windows-12-improve-upon-windows-11/) comes out, the tool may fail to produce results for a specific error code.
 But the chances of that are very slim.
 Moreover, it contains information only about Windows and some other Microsoft error codes.
 Don’t expect it to display information about errors you face inside a third-party application or program.

  So, you can use the error lookup tool without any worries and patiently wait for Microsoft to release a new build.
 You can check for the latest available build by visiting the official download page of the Microsoft Error Lookup Tool.
 Or, you can try a bunch of third-party options like Winerr or Error Lookup Tool for a more presentable error code lookup and troubleshooting experience.